 - Tahini is a good source of B Vitamins, which amongst other benefits keep the nervous system functioning properly.

 - Tahini also contains folate, which is an important nutrient for women of child-bearing age.
 Folate is vital to the creation and growth of new cells.
 Women lower the chance of birth defects when they get enough folate before becoming pregnant and in the early weeks of pregnancy.
 Two tablespoons of tahini have 28 micrograms of folate.
-Men and women ttc and pregnant women should consume 400 – 600 micrograms of folate daily.
+Men and women trying to conceive (ttc) and pregnant women are advised to consume 400 – 600 micrograms of folate daily.

 - Black sesame seeds are an excellent source of calcium and are believed to help increase milk supply in nursing mothers.

 Who says it’s NOT okay to eat tahini during your pregnancy